philippneugebauer/TanManager/README.md

 Tan-Anzeiger
 ============

-Project for simplifying the bureaucracy staff at university.
+Project for simplifying the bureaucracy stuff at university.

 Collects and deletes tans used for that.